Self-funded and level-funded plans explained

 - Flexible benefits: Level-funded plans are more flexible for small and midsize businesses in terms of the benefits they offer.
 Companies can customize the options based on the features, coverage employees will prefer, and available budget.
 Also, premium carriers will include more modern benefits, such as being able to choose your own doctors without worrying about them being in network, telemedicine, mental healthcare, physical wellness, and maternity-specific perks—many of them at no additional cost.

-- Customer service: Top level-funded insurance carriers offer dedicated, qualified customer service professionals who will help you and your employees navigate the benefits, process claims, and complete other administrative procedures.
+- Customer service: Top level-funded insurers offer dedicated, qualified customer service professionals who will help you and your employees navigate the benefits, process claims, and complete other administrative procedures.
 This will save you from the hassles of dealing with a broker or third-party administrator.

 - Access to technology: Modern, state-of-the-art insurance carriers that offer level-funded plans, will provide your HR staff and any other administrators with apps and tools to manage health benefits with ease.